Why does Viagra cause colored vision?

 - Monitor for any visual changes.

-- Report any side effects immediately to your doctor.
+- Report any suspected side effects of Sildenafil(Viagra) immediately to your doctor.

 - Never exceed the prescribed dose, as use Viagra in the prescribed strength.

-Discussing your full medical history with your doctor is key to minimizing risks when using Viagra.
+Discussing your full medical history with your doctor is key to minimising risks when using Viagra.

 Caution: